The Haunted (Swedish band): Strength in Numbers (2017–2021)

 On 10 May 2017, Century Media Records announced the band's ninth studio album would be entitled Strength in Numbers and it was subsequently released worldwide on 25 August 2017.

-New album in progress (2022)
+Songs of Last Resort (2022–present)

-On 7 August 2022, Ola announced on his Youtube channel that The Haunted were preparing to write a new album.
+On 7 August 2022, Ola announced on his YouTube channel that The Haunted were preparing to write a new album.

+By August 2024, The Haunted were in the studio working on their tenth studio album, with drummer Adrian Erlandsson confirming that he was "working on drums" for it.

+On 21 March 2025, the band announced their tenth studio album, Songs of Last Resort, was released on 30 May.